 When you visit Basecamp’s website, you will love its homepage (we did).

 Although it’s more crowded than the other 2 examples we’ve shared, once you start reading, you get hooked.

-Outrightly, you get to know what Basecamp does and the results it produces using the Before/ After duo.
+You know immediately what Basecamp does and the results it produces using the before/ after duo.
 The CTA to try Basecamp stands out and there’s social proof that 4,827 companies signed up last week.
 ‘Woah,’ a part of your brain goes.

 Now, above the fold, Basecamp does a really good job of including an arrow with a statement that looks like your co-worker wrote it.
 It piques your curiosity and you scroll down to find a snapshot of their software and the features and benefits it provides.

 This is followed by a more persuasive and detailed copy, leading to testimonials which they have included abundantly.
 There are testimonials by NASA, Shopify, Women Who Code, and other firms that add credibility to Basecamp’s product.